 - Select either the child’s or adult’s test chart and print it out.

-- When printed, the largest letter at the top of the chart should be about 1/6 inch (4.5 millimeters) tall.
+- When printed, the largest letter at the top of the chart should be just under an inch (23 millimeters) tall.

 - Measure 10 feet from a wall with no windows, and place a chair at this point.

 - Tape or pin the chart on the bare wall, level with the eyes of the person you will test as he or she sits in the chair.